VAdemiju/VAdemiju/README.md

 ## Hola!
 I'm Victor Ademiju - A backend developer and Machine learning enthusiast.

 - 🔭 I’m currently working on a whole damn lot (lol)
-- 🌱 I’m currently learning: React
+- 🌱 I’m currently learning: Flutter
 - 👯 I’m looking to collaborate with any frontend developer using React :)
 - 💬 Ask me about: Django
 - 📫 You can reach out to me via [Mail](mailto:ademijuvictor@gmail.com), [Twitter](https://www.twitter.com/VAdemiju) or [Facebook](https://www.facebook.com) - VicTor is the name :)